 If the person you’re searching for may be at a different jail you should check the other Kentucky county jails in our Kentucky County Jail Guide: Other County Jails in Kentucky

 A mugshot, also called a intake picture, is the photograph taken by the police when you get booked into jail.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and intake number will appear on the mugshot, and they are stored at the jail.

 Mugshots of inmates can be searched on the Muhlenberg County Detention Center website, or you can view them at the Muhlenberg County Detention Center.
 When you search for mugshots online you need to put in the prisoner’s name, and a booking date, if you know it.